SeisComP/main/apps/gui-qt/scrttv/descriptions/scrttv.rst

   * trace properties and trace background colors,
   * font and general GUI parameters.

-More parameters are available on the command-line:
+More options are available on the command-line:

 .. code-block:: sh